ChryssaNab/Handwriting-Recognition/line_recognition/README.md

 ---

 ### [**Execution**](#) <a name="execution"></a>
-The primary execution script for the entire project is the *main.py* file within the *src/* directory.
+The primary execution script for the entire project is the *main.py* script within the *src/* directory.
 To view usage information run the following command:

 ``` shell
 $ python3 src/main.py -h